Our Philosophy and Goal

 Please do not hesitate to ask your doctor questions, and to make it clear when you do not understand something.
 We also suggest that you ask the nurse who gives you instructions upon discharge to explain anything you did not understand.

 The on-duty ED Physician is available for consult to any patient.
-Please just as your mid-level provider to speak with the Physician on duty.
+Please just ask your Nurse, Nurse Practitioner or Physician Assistant to speak with the Physician on duty.

 In some cases, a patient's condition may require us to transfer them to another facility such as UMass Medical Center in Worcester for a higher level of care.
 Sometimes this transfer takes place in a helicopter, and sometimes it is made by ambulance.
 In every case, our doctors will do everything they can to stabilize the patient before transporting him or her.